1. Avoid Extremes – First and foremost, for long term fat loss, avoid any diet or cleanse that involves:

 One last example, if you know keeping a food journal greatly increases your chances of making better food choices throughout the day, then keep a food journal, for goodness sake!
 If this is something that you know works for you, then take the extra time and make it happen.
 It’ll be worth it, right?

 3. Pack Snacks Before You Leave the House Every.
 Single.
-Day – Doing this will help tremendously in so many ways, such as:
+Day – Having healthy snacks available when you need them will help tremendously in so many ways, such as: